patriciogonzalezvivo/openVis16/02-what_is_a_shader.md

 ![](imgs/gutenpress.jpg)

 Note:
-Shaders are for computer graphic what the **Gutenberg Press** was for books.
+Shaders are for computer graphic what the **Gutenberg Press** was for books authors.

 --

 ![](imgs/print.png)

 Note:
-They free us from the process of making graphics from the single threaten hand of the CPU to speed it up using multiple programable structures that prints one frame in a single cycle.
+They free us from the **single threated hand of the CPU** with the **multiple parallel process** to do one frame per cycle.
 Let's picture it like this...

 --